본문 바로가기

 KB Financial Steps Up to Support SME Industrial Safety...
 Building a Virtuous Cycle Ecosystem On the 19th, at the KB Kookmin Bank New Building in Yeongdeungpo-gu, Seoul, a commemorative photo was taken during the "Small and Medium Business Industrial Safety Support Agreement Ceremony" with Yang Jonghee, Chairman of KB Financial Group (left), Han Seongsuk, Minister of the Ministry of SMEs and Startups (center), and Kang Seokjin, Chairman of the Small and Medium Business Promotion Corporation.
 Provided by KB Financial

-KB Financial Group announced on the 21st that it has signed a "Memorandum of Understanding (MOU) for Supporting Industrial Safety for Small and Medium Enterprises" with the Small and Medium Business Promotion Corporation.
+KB Financial Group announced on the 21st that it has signed a Memorandum of Understanding (MOU) with the Small and Medium Business Promotion Corporation for supporting industrial safety in small and medium-sized enterprises (SMEs).

-According to KB Financial, Han Seongsuk, Minister of the Ministry of SMEs and Startups, Yang Jonghee, Chairman of KB Financial Group, and Kang Seokjin, Chairman of the Small and Medium Business Promotion Corporation, held the signing ceremony on the 19th at the KB Kookmin Bank New Building in Yeongdeungpo-gu, Seoul.
+According to KB Financial Group, Han Seongsuk, Minister of the Ministry of SMEs and Startups, Yang Jonghee, Chairman of KB Financial Group, and Kang Seokjin, Chairman of the Small and Medium Business Promotion Corporation, held the signing ceremony on the 19th at the KB Kookmin Bank New Building in Yeongdeungpo-gu, Seoul.

-This agreement was established to address the urgent challenges faced by small and medium-sized enterprises (SMEs) in implementing major accident prevention measures.
-The Ministry of SMEs and Startups initiated support for industrial safety in SMEs through the "Innovation Voucher" program, while KB Financial and the Small and Medium Business Promotion Corporation developed a public-private cooperation model.
+This agreement was established to address the urgent challenges faced by SMEs in implementing measures to prevent major industrial accidents.
+The Ministry of SMEs and Startups initiated support for industrial safety in SMEs through its "Innovation Voucher" program, while KB Financial Group and the Small and Medium Business Promotion Corporation developed a public-private partnership model.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.